sdc-china/IDA-doc/_posts/2018-01-15-installation-keter-installing.md

 * Start Liberty server and visit the url like http://serverip:port/keter (port is defined in the server.xml).

 For example:
-In Liberty installation bin folder you can use below command to start the server **server start default** (default is your server name).
+In Liberty installation bin folder you can use below command to start the server.
+**server start default** (default is your server name).

+**Support http proxy(optional)**
+We might need proxy server to visit the application,the proxy settings can be passd to the runtime via the JAVA_OPTS environment variable.See below procedure.

+* Create a text file named jvm.options.Put it under path_to_liberty/wlp/usr/servers/*yourservername* directory.
+* Add following lines based on your acutal proxy setting.
+You can change https to http as well.
+-Dhttps.proxyHost=host
+-Dhttps.proxyPort=port
+-Dhttps=proxyUser=user
+-Dhttps.proxyPassword=password

 [1]: ../installation/installation-integrate-def.html